InitialPrefabs/UGUIDots.Samples/README.md

 * Jobs - 0.2.7-preview.11
 * Mathematics - 1.1.0
 * Unity UI - 1.0.0
+* TextMeshPro - 3.0.0-preview.1

 ## Quickstart

 * Add the dependencies listed above via the package manager
 * Add UGUIDots as a submodule or download the zip and store it into your project.
 * Add the UGUIDOTS.Sample repository as a submodule or download the zip and extract it to your project
-* Open up the `RectTransformConversionTest.unity` scene which shows the basic structure of how to set up a UI
+* Open up the `Scenes/RectTransformConversionTest.unity` scene which shows the basic structure of how to set up a UI

 ## Build Information